Ralph Kirkpatrick: Life and work

 As a performer and recording artist, he became best known for his harpsichord performances of the keyboard music of Bach and Scarlatti, but he also performed and recorded works by other composers, including Rameau, Couperin, Handel, Byrd, and Purcell.
 He recorded on the clavichord (e.g. Bach's two- and three-part inventions, as well as both volumes of The Well-Tempered Clavier).
 He recalled playing a clavichord at a house concert in Hamburg, Germany.
 He performed and recorded on the fortepiano (especially works by Mozart) and also recorded several Mozart piano concertos on the modern piano.
 He toured widely with the violinist Alexander Schneider and they recorded violin and harpsichord sonatas by Bach and Mozart.

 Kirkpatrick also played modern music, including Quincy Porter's Concerto for Harpsichord and Orchestra, Darius Milhaud's Sonata for Violin and Harpsichord, the Double Concerto for Harpsichord, Piano with Two Chamber Orchestras by Elliott Carter, and the Set of Four for Harpsichord (or Piano) by Henry Cowell.
 Both the Carter and Cowell pieces were inspired by Kirkpatrick and dedicated to him.
 He also performed and recorded the Manuel de Falla Harpsichord Concerto and played the piano in a recording of the Stravinsky Septet.

 In addition to his biography of Scarlatti published in 1953 and his book Interpreting Bach's Well-Tempered Clavier: A Performer's Discourse of Method published posthumously by Yale University in 1984, he also wrote a memoir Early Years which was published posthumously in 1985 by Peter Lang.
 Meredith Kirkpatrick edited several books of the writings of Ralph Kirkpatrick entitled Ralph Kirkpatrick: Letters of the American Harpsichordist and Scholar (University of Rochester Press, 2014) and Reflections of an American Harpsichordist: Unpublished Memoirs, Essays, and Lectures of Ralph Kirkpatrick (University of Rochester Press, 2017).

 Kirkpatrick died in Guilford, Connecticut at the age of 72.

 Kirkpatrick was an elected member of both the American Academy of Arts and Sciences and the American Philosophical Society.
 On April 2, 1999, the asteroid 9902 Kirkpatrick is named in his honor.

-His brother, Clifford Kirkpatrick (1898-1971), was a sociologist.
-His niece, Meredith Kirkpatrick, is his biographer [1].
+His brother, Clifford Kirkpatrick (1898–1971), was a sociologist.
+His niece, Meredith Kirkpatrick, wrote a biography of him[1].